adr/adr.github.io/index.md

 More general background information and ADR guidance is available:

 - A comparison of seven templates can be found in ["Architectural Decision Guidance Across Projects --- Problem Space Modeling, Decision Backlog Management and Cloud Computing Knowledge"](https://www.ost.ch/fileadmin/dateiliste/3_forschung_dienstleistung/institute/ifs/cloud-application-lab/admentor-wicsa2015ubmissionv11nc.pdf), a WICSA 2015 conference paper.
-- [Architectural Decisions — The Making Of](https://www.ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html) provides a history on architecture decision recording since the late 1990, as well as examples and guidance for provoding decision rationale.
+- [Architectural Decisions — The Making Of](https://www.ozimmer.ch/practices/2020/04/27/ArchitectureDecisionMaking.html) provides a history on architecture decision recording since the late 1990, as well as examples and guidance for providing decision rationale.
-- [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) is the blog post by Michael Nygard that popularized the concept.
+- [Documenting Architecture Decisions](https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions.html) is the blog post from 2011 by Michael Nygard that popularized the concept.
 - [Architectural Decision Records (ADR): Open & Transparent Decision History](https://openpracticelibrary.com/practice/architectural-decision-records-adr/) is a practice in the Open Practice Library.
 - An AWS Prescriptive Guidance recommends [using architectural decision records to streamline technical decision-making for a software development project](https://docs.aws.amazon.com/prescriptive-guidance/latest/architectural-decision-records/welcome.html).
 - [Architecture Decision Records in Action by Michael Keeling (IBM Watson Group) and Joe Runde (IBM) [YouTube]](https://www.youtube.com/watch?v=41NVge3_cYo) is a presentation that includes empirical numbers.